-- Starting the meeting with introductions of all Section 504 team members and ensuring that all required participants are present; - Conducting the meeting by following an agenda and a process based on the purpose of the conference; - Documenting, or identifying one or more designee(s) to document, 504 Meeting Notes to memorialize discussions during the meeting and summarizing the decisions and decision-making process of the 504 team; - Ensuring that the parents/guardians either have a paper copy of the draft Section 504 Plan or that the electronic Section 504 Plan is projected during the meeting to enable meaningful parental participation; - Facilitating the completion of the Section 504 Plan: - When applicable, uploading into SSM any physician orders and emergency action plans used to develop individualized health care plans and attaching it to the student's Section 504 Plan; - Distributing copies of the completed Section 504 Plan to parents/guardians, teachers, and related service providers at the end of the Section 504 meeting; and - Providing a copy of the procedural safeguards to parents.
+- Starting the meeting with introductions of all Section 504 team members and ensuring that all required participants are present; - Conducting the meeting by following an agenda and a process based on the purpose of the conference; - Ensuring that the parents/guardians either have a paper copy of the draft Section 504 Plan or that the electronic Section 504 Plan is projected during the meeting to enable meaningful parental participation; - Facilitating the completion of the Section 504 Plan; - When applicable, uploading into SSM any physician orders and emergency action plans used to develop individualized health care plans and attaching it to the student's Section 504 Plan: and - Distributing copies of the completed Section 504 Plan to parents/guardians, teachers and related service providers at the end of the Section 504 meeting. - Provide a copy of the procedural safeguards to parents.